Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six

 Principle 3: Steps creating value need to occur in a tight sequence to reduce restriction of flow to the customer.

-- Moving an assembly process away from batch building can reduce inventory movement, the processing of paper, and time spent on quality activities.
+Moving an assembly process away from the batch building can reduce inventory movement, the processing of paper, and time spent on quality activities.

 Principle 4: Use the pull system of production in flow to drive planning, and scheduling of up-stream production.

-- Pulling during production opposed to pushing can lead to more organized production activities.
+Pulling during production as opposed to pushing can lead to more organized production activities.
 The focus is to only produce what you need when you need it.

 Perfection may not be realistically attainable, but perfection should be the goal as lean principles are continuously repeated.
 Perfection in lean production is where perfect value is added to processes and as a result, there is no trace of waste from the processes.

 This method is based primarily on the pull production system.
 The idea behind JIT is the premise that only having the amount of inventory that you need will reduce waste.
-Any company that implements JIT can't expect the approach to run perfectly the first day.
+Any company that implements JIT can't expect the approach to run perfectly on the first day.
 JIT requires company-wide training and process tweaking before it can work.
 JIT can be implemented using a Kanban system discussed next.

-Kanban means card or visible record.
+Kanban means a card or visible record.
 Essentially, they are cards that track the use of inventory.
 Kanban simplifies replenishing inventory for the people using the inventory for processes.

-One way a Kanban card can be used in manufacturing is by keeping card in bins that hold the oldest inventory.
+One way a Kanban card can be used in manufacturing is by keeping cards in bins that hold the oldest inventory.
 When the bin is pulled for use in production, the card is submitted to purchasing.
 This will ensure that inventory will only be ordered when levels run low.

 Kaizen means continuous improvement and is a pillar of the TPS.
 Over time, the customer view of quality changes.
 As a result, you must improve systems and processes to adhere to customer standards.